 At present, there is no relevant public ownership in any of the main telecoms operators; one national OTBS concessionaire, Televisión Nacional de Chile, is wholly owned by the state.
-Although it is not a telecoms operator, one national newspaper, La Nación, is also 100 per cent owned by the state.

 6 Foreign ownership

 Do foreign ownership restrictions apply to authorisation to provide telecoms services?